chase-seibert/blog/_posts/2021-04-26-google-sheets-for-managers.md

 # VLOOKUP

 If Pivot Tables are analogous to `GROUP BY` in SQL, then a VLOOKUP is like a `JOIN`.
-You can join to data in another sheet of the current Google Sheet document, and you can also join to external sheets.
+You can join to data in another sheet in the current Google Sheet document, and you can also join to external sheets.

-This is great for at least a few use cases:
+This is great for at least two use cases:

 - You want to treat one sheet as a source-of-truth enum-like mapping, i.e. a translation table.
 - You want to reference another dataset either to not repeat data or because you know that the source-of-truth sheet will change regularly, i.e. a list of employees and their current manager.